gilesknap/maaspower/main/_sources/tutorials/getting-started.rst.txt

 Next launch the webhook server on an appropriate machine.

-Finally configure MAAS to talk to the webhook server on behalf of each of the bare metal machines you are controlling.
+Finally configure MAAS to talk to the webhook server on behalf of each of the bare metal machines that you are controlling.

 Configuration
 -------------